 My first moment of healing came on October 23, 2009, at 10pm, when I went back to my old clinic.
-I stood out there and faced my egregious sin for the first time.
-It was then, out on that dark sidewalk, that I realized my brokenness, my wretchedness.
+I stood out there and faced my egregious sins for the first time.
+It was then, on that dark sidewalk, I realized how broken and wretched I was.
 However, even as I dropped to my knees sobbing over this realization, I wasn’t alone.

 Two weeks later, I was in court against Planned Parenthood.
 I witnessed my best friends take the stand and lie about me.
 I watched them cry as they were caught in their lies, over and over again, by my attorney.
 I saw the hurt on their faces.
-I knew they felt like they had no other choice.
+I knew they felt forced.
 And, in that moment of betrayal I chose to forgive them, but I haven’t spoken to them since then.

 At my first event I gave a speech, a month after the media explosion, and I spoke for two hours.
 I had so much to say, so much to get off my heart, so much to expose.
 Everyone had questions.
 And, down in the warm basement of a church in New York, in front of over 100 people, I received a little more healing.

-I continued to speak and each time I experienced that much more healing.
+I continued to speak and each time I experienced a lot more healing.
 Sometimes, I would speak and memories would pop into my mind when I was on stage.
 At times, those memories were so powerful it made it hard to finish my talk.

 I had prayed that there would be someone out there like me, a former clinic worker who would be interested in mentoring me and in sharing their wisdom.
 There was one woman who was actually here in Texas and I wanted so badly for her to help me on my journey, but instead of embracing me, she only recognized me as competition and rejected me.

-I found myself so lost and overwhelmed by this media storm.
-To be honest, even though the people around me were supportive and wanted to help how they could, I knew that they had no idea what it was like to experience what I had experienced.
+I found myself lost and overwhelmed by the media storm.
+To be honest, even though the people around me were supportive and wanted to help how they could, it seemed like they had no idea what it was like to experience what I had experienced.

 Fifteen months after I left Planned Parenthood, my book was published.
 Writing proved to be incredibly healing.
 Publicly sharing those intimate memories and moments in my book was more healing than I ever could have imagined.

-About two and a half years after I had left the industry I started an organization for people like me, workers who wanted to leave the abortion industry, but felt like they had nowhere to go.
+About two and a half years after I had left the industry I started an organization for people like me, workers who wanted to leave the abortion industry, but thought they had nowhere to go.
 I didn’t know if it would be successful, but God continues to amaze me.

 Now, it’s been over five years since I walked out of Planned Parenthood’s doors, and I can honestly say that I have never looked back.
 I have never wondered if I made the right decision.
 I have never questioned my decision to leave.
 I know it was the right decision.

 Many of you, in these past five years, have walked through this journey with me.
 You have seen me heal.
 Many of you have seen me stand up on a stage and cry when I shared my story.
 And yes, you have seen me screw up, lots of times.
 Some people had mercy on me when I messed up.
-Some people did not.
+Other people, not so much.
 You know what they say, right?
 Christians are often the worst at wounding our wounded.

 In August 2013, my former Planned Parenthood clinic closed its doors.
-No more women would be harmed inside those clinic walls.
+No more women would be hurt inside those clinic walls.
 No more babies would be killed on their tables.
-And, in September 2013, we held a “celebration” outside the clinic.
+In September 2013, we even held a “celebration” outside the clinic.
 That was a heavy day for me.
 Yes, there was some happiness, but I mostly felt sorrow.

-I was so overcome with emotion when the local pregnancy center and another national prolife group who bought the building told me that I would be able to have that time to heal.
+I was so overcome with emotion when the local pregnancy center and another national pro-life group, who bought the building, told me I would be able to have that time to heal.
 I had been preparing my heart for that walk-through.
 I knew that it would be emotional.
 I was nervous because I honestly didn’t know what to expect.

-You might be able to imagine my devastation when my husband received a text message stating that we were no longer allowed to go and walk through the building.
-This was their media moment and as it turns out they didn’t want me to take away any of their spotlight.
+You might be able to imagine my devastation when my husband received a text message telling us we were no longer allowed to go and walk through the building.
+This was their media moment and as it turned out they didn’t want me to take away any of their spotlight.
 I was crushed.
 These people who had stood beside me and pushed out my story when I left were now ripping this opportunity of healing from me.

 My family now lives in Austin, but I had an appointment this past week in College Station.
-After I was finished, I thought to drive past my former clinic just to see if there had been any changes made to the building.
-I noticed immediately that the big heavy fencing had been removed, along with the bars on the windows.
+After my appointment finished, I thought to drive past my former clinic just to see if there had been any changes made to the building.
+I noticed immediately the big heavy fencing had been removed, along with the bars on the windows.

 You would drive by and just see a building.
-It’s possible that you would even look at that building and see a victory, but I look at that building and see so much sin, my sin.
-When I look at it I see eight years of time spent without God.
+It’s possible that you would even look at that building and see a victory, but I look at that building and see so much sin, my sins, too.
+When I look at it, I see eight years of time spent without God.
 I see so many years of loss.
 However, there is a small part of me that sees triumph.

 There was some light shining through one of the windows on the building.
-I was very familiar with that window.
-That window was my old office window.
-And, I knew that light.
+The window was very familiar, it was my old office window.
+I also knew that light.
 It was a light right outside one of our education offices that never turned off.
 I felt drawn to go look inside, from the outside.

-I exited my car and walked up to the building.
+I got out of my car and walked up to the building.
 I went to my office window and looked inside.
 It took my breath away to see my old desk still sitting there.
-There was a note on the desk that was apparently left behind from Planned Parenthood.
+There was a note on the desk, apparently, left behind from Planned Parenthood.
 The note had a woman’s name and phone number written on it.
 In the memo it said that she was “calling about AB information.”
 We always abbreviated abortion with “AB.”

-If you were to look through that window, you would only see a basic office, but that’s not what I see when I look through it.
-As I stood there I could see myself sitting at that desk, auditing charts, checking to make sure that the ultrasound pictures of the babies we killed were in every chart.
+If you were to look through that same window, you would only see a basic office.
+However, as I stood there I could see myself sitting at that desk, auditing charts, checking to make sure the ultrasound pictures of the babies we killed were in every chart.